rootfs/rootfs.github.com/_posts/2015-2-17-iSCSI-Kubernetes.md

 [iSCSI](http://en.wikipedia.org/wiki/ISCSI) has been widely adopted in data centers.
 It is the default implementation for [OpenStack Cinder](https://wiki.openstack.org/wiki/Cinder).
 Cinder defines a common block storage interface so storage vendors can supply their own plugins to present their storage products to Nova compute.
 As it happens, [most of the vendor supplied plugins use iSCSI] (https://wiki.openstack.org/wiki/CinderSupportMatrix).

 ### Containers: How to Persist Data to iSCSI Storage?
-Persisting Data inside a container can be done in two ways.
+Persisting aata inside a container can be done in two ways.

 #### Container sets up iSCSI session

-The iSCSI session is initiated inside the container, channel goes through Docker NAT to external iSCSI target.
-This approach doesn't require host's support and is thus portal.
-However, the Container is likely to suffer suboptimal performance, because Docker NAT doesn't deliver good performance, as reseachers at IBM [found](http://domino.research.ibm.com/library/cyberdig.nsf/papers/0929052195DD819C85257D2300681E7B/$File/rc25482.pdf).
+The iSCSI session is initiated inside the container, iSCSI traffic goes through Docker NAT to external iSCSI target.
+This approach doesn't require host's support and is thus portable.
+However, the Container is likely to suffer from suboptimal network performance, because Docker NAT doesn't deliver good performance, as reseachers at IBM [found](http://domino.research.ibm.com/library/cyberdig.nsf/papers/0929052195DD819C85257D2300681E7B/$File/rc25482.pdf).

 Since iSCSI is highly senstive to network performance, delay or jitters will cause iSCSI connection timeout and retries.
 This approach is thus not preferred for mission-critical services.

 #### Host sets up iSCSI session

-Host intitiates the iSCSI session, attaches iSCSI disk, and mounts the filesystem on the disk to a local directory, and shares the filesystem with Container.
+Host intitiates the iSCSI session, attaches iSCSI disk, mounts the filesystem on the disk to a local directory, and shares the filesystem with Container.
 This approach doesn't need Docker NAT and is conceivably higher performing than the first approach.

-In fact, this approach is the foundation of the iSCSI persistent storage for Kubernetes, discussed in the following.
+This approach is implemented in the iSCSI persistent storage for Kubernetes, discussed in the following.

 ### What is Kubernetes?
 [Kubernetes](https://github.com/GoogleCloudPlatform/kubernetes/) is an open source Linux Container orchestrator developed by Google, Red Hat, etc. Kubernetes creates, schedules, minotors, and deletes containers across a cluster of Linux hosts.
 Kubernetes defines Containers as "pod", which is declared in a set of json files.